pgxman container is aliased to pgxman cOn MacOS, pgxman automatically aliases

 Connecting to the container

-The only thing you need to know to connect is the port number. pgxman uses the requested Postgres version and then432
+The only thing you need to know to connect is the port number. pgxman uses the requested Postgres version and then432 to form the port number:

 - pg16: 16432